umbraco/UmbracoDocs/Getting-Started/Data/Creating-Media/index.md

 #Creating media
 Media in Umbraco is handled in much the same way as content.
 Instead of defining Document Types you define Media Types that act as the base for media item.
 Unlike with normal content there are a three default Media Types:

-* Folder
+- Folder
-* Image
+- Image
-* File
+- File

 The __Folder__ Media Type is a container for organizing media items in the media tree.
 The __Image__ Media Type is used for uploading and storing images and the __File__ Media Type is used to upload other and store files in the Media section.
 This means you don't have to define your own Media Types to start using the section.
 You've already got the tools for organizing and uploading media.

 ###Creating a folder
 It is always a good idea to start by creating a folder for Media items.
 Make sure to name your folders in a way that makes it easy for editors to upload files and images in the right place.

 To create a media folder go to the Media section and click the menu icon to the right of __Media__, alternatively you can right click the __Media__ node and choose create.
 This will bring up the create dialogue.
 Pick the __Folder__, enter a name and press __save__.
-We'll name this folder "Images".

 ###Uploading images and files
 There are a couple different ways to do this.
 You can use the context menu as when creating a folder.
 Click the menu icon next to the folder and choose __Image__ or __File__, enter a name for your media item and click the __Choose File__ button.